 A Step-By-Step Guide to Locuming Through Agencies

-If you’ve decided you’re going to work as a locum during your F3 year, you'll probably be wondering how the process of signing up to an agency works, and how you actually go about getting work through them.
+If you’ve decided you’re going to work as a locum doctor and take a year out of training (i.e. as an F3 ), you'll probably be wondering how the process of signing up to an agency works, and how you actually go about getting work through them.
 To help you understand and approach this process, we've provided a helpful guide below.

 If you're still in your F2 year, for an idea of when you should be getting set up with agencies, have a look at our full timeline for planning your F3 year.